->>>Due on the first day of class (whichever semester you are taking the course) <<<
+>>>Due on the first day of class<<<

-I look forward to having you in AP English Language and Composition next year. (i) The class moves at a quick pace, so be prepared to apply your reading, writing, language, and mostly your thinking skills!
+I look forward to having you in AP English Language and Composition next year. © The class moves at a quick pace, so be prepared to apply your reading, writing, language, and mostly your thinking skills!
 You will need to have your summer assignment completed and handed to me on the FIRST DAY OF CLASS.
-Remember, the summer assignment will count as a major grade.
+Remember, the summer assignment is worth 15% of the 1st and 3rd quarter grades, so be sure to complete it and hand it in by the due date!
 Good Luck!